deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG7a.png" alt="">

 Nice!
 We know that our program will redirect execution from `main()` to `void (*cfgTest1)` and then to `void cfgTest()`!
-Let's say as an attacker, we have an arbitrary write primitive and we were able to overwrite a pointer.
-Since the function `void (*cfgTest1)` will point to `void cfgTest()`, we know that if we were able to overwrite that pointer, we could change where the application actually ends up calling!
+Let's say as an attacker, we had an arbitrary write primitive and we were able to overwrite what `void (*cfgTest1)` points to.
+We could actually change where the application actually ends up calling!
 This is not good from a defensive perspective.

 Can we mitigate this issue?
 Let's go back and recompile our application with CFG this time and find out.